-Risk weighted Assets are derived based on a four level pre-defined risk weights for different asset classes, specifically:
+Risk-weighted assets are derived based on four-level pre-defined risk weights for different asset classes, specifically:

-- 0% for cash and near cash equivalents - 20% for off-balance sheet exposures and placements in Groups (local and foreign) - 50% for non-negotiable certificate of deposits - 100% for all other on-balance sheet exposures including loans and advances
+- 0% for cash and near cash equivalents; - 20% for off-balance sheet exposures and placements in Groups (local and foreign); - 50% for non-negotiable certificate of deposits; - 100% for all other on-balance sheet exposures including loans and advances.

-The table below shows the break-down of the Group and the Bank's regulatory capital for the year ended 31 December 2012 and period ended 31 December 2011:
+The table opposite shows the breakdown of the Group and the Bank's regulatory capital for the year ended December 31, 2012 and period ended December 31, 2011.